Tomás Domínguez Arévalo: Unification

-Rodezno's motives are unclear; apart from partisan claims that he traded Carlist principles for a few Navarrese alcaldias, there are many conflicting interpretations offered.
+Rodezno's motives are unclear; apart from partisan claims that he traded Carlist principles for a few Navarrese alcaldías, there are many conflicting interpretations offered.
 According to one, he feared that internal divisions within the Nationalist camp might lead to defeat in the war.
 According to another, he has never been a genuine Carlist and is better described as a conservative monarchist.
 Some scholars claim that he was a possibilist, who realized that Traditionalism was unable to seize power single-handedly and needed coalition partners; one more clue might have been that perceiving Carlism as rooted in family and regional values, he downplayed the issues of organization and structures.
 Others underline that he considered the emerging system largely in line with the Carlist vision and did not think it worthwhile to be marginalized for the sake of defending second-rate discrepancies.
 Finally, there are authors who believe that he realized neither gravity of the moment nor totalitarian nature of the new party; Rodezno – the theory goes – imagined the structure either as a new incarnation of Unión Patriotica or as a loose alliance, both permitting Carlism to maintain its proper identity; immediately following announcement of the FET programme, largely a copy-paste from the original Falange 27 points, Rodezno visited Franco to voice his disgust; following three months he ceased to attend sittings of the FET secretariat, considering it pointless.